Experts believe that one-third to one-half of all cancers can be prevented.

 There are several types of screening tests for colon cancer.
 But only two of them can actually prevent cancer: colonoscopy and sigmoidoscopy.
 These tests can find and remove polyps in the colon before they turn into cancer.

 The HPV (human papillomavirus) vaccine protects against HPV.
 HPV is a common sexually transmitted infection (STI).
 There are many types of HPV.
-Some types of the virus can cause cervical cancer and some uncommon cancers, such as vaginal and anal cancer.
+Some types of the virus can cause cervical or oral cancer and some uncommon cancers, such as vaginal and anal cancer.
 The HPV vaccines protect against the most common HPV types that can cause serious problems.

 The National Advisory Committee on Immunization (NACI) recommends the vaccine for females and males ages 9 to 26.
 The vaccine may also be given to women ages 27 to 45 who didn't get the vaccine when they were younger.
 HPV vaccine recommendations may be different in your province or territory.
 Check with your doctor or provincial ministry of health to find the HPV vaccine recommendations in your area.